percona/percona-server/doc/source/management/audit_log_plugin.rst

 Installation
 ============

-Audit Log plugin is installed with |Percona Server|, but is not enabled by default.
+Audit Log plugin is installed with **Percona Server for MySQL**, but is not enabled by default.
 You can verify if the plugin is enabled by running the following commands:

 .. sourcecode:: mysql